Emmanuelekpeh/mixer/QUICK_START_GUIDE.md

-# 🎛️ AI Mixing System - Quick Start Guide
+# 🎛️ Mixture - Quick Start Guide

 ## 🚀 **READY TO USE!
 Here's How:**

-Your AI mixing system is **completely set up and working**.
+Your Mixture AI mixing system is **completely set up and working**.
 Here are the three ways to use it:

 ---